grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -ruler.max-rules-per-rule-group-by-namespace
 [ruler_max_rules_per_rule_group_by_namespace: <map of string to int> | default = {}]

+# (experimental) Maximum number of rule groups per tenant by namespace.
+Value is
+# a map, where each key is the namespace and value is the number of rule groups
+# allowed in the namespace (int).
+On the command line, this map is given in a
+# JSON format.
+The number of rule groups specified has the same meaning as
+# -ruler.max-rule-groups-per-tenant, but only applies for the specific
+# namespace.
+If specified, it supersedes -ruler.max-rule-groups-per-tenant.
+# CLI flag: -ruler.max-rule-groups-per-tenant-by-namespace
+[ruler_max_rule_groups_per_tenant_by_namespace: <map of string to int> | default = {}]

 # The tenant's shard size, used when store-gateway sharding is enabled.
 Value of
 # 0 disables shuffle sharding for the tenant, that is all tenant blocks are
 # sharded across all store-gateway replicas.